-This attached script will work well with PiBakery utility for creating a new SD cards/OS image for use with your RPiKit.
+This attached .zip file (.img file) can be used to create a new SD cards/OS image for use with your RPiKit.
 This will also add in all program file examples and set up a Hot Spot network through the USB WiFi adapter.
 Use this WiFi connection "RPiKitxxxx-AP" for your tablet and then establish the connection with VNC.

 Network / VNC initial setup information and set-up instructions

 Initially these steps were taken to set up the included tablet from the manufacturer and you will only need the final 2 steps to reconnect your included tablet each time you restart the RPiKit.

 Step 1.
 Power on your tablet & connect to the “RPiKitxxxx-AP” network.
 You can connect to a network through the tablet “Settings”.
 The power button is on the right side of the tablet just below the mounting bracket.